Using SQLite from Python

 This example creates a database in a file called

-of arbitrary length (varchar) and the last is an integer value.
+these are strings of arbitrary length (varchar) and the last is an

-Two rows are inserted into the table and a query
+integer value.
+Two rows are inserted into the table and a query is run

-is run to select all of the rows.
-The second query finds only
+to select all of the rows.
+The second query finds only those rows where

 Pysqlite provides an interface between SQL and Python such that we can query the database using SQL and get the results back as Python data structures.
 There are some bells and whistles that allow you to change the way that you deal with results etc but the core of the interface is simple.
 Here are the main concepts that you need to understand.
 One good thing is that these concepts are shared with most other database interfaces so that when you want to convert your code to MySQL in the future you don't need to learn a new interface.

 The first thing that is needed is a connection to the database system.
 A connection object embodies all the required information to send queries to the database and get responses back.
 For SQLite all that is needed to create a connection is the name of the database file.

 >>> from sqlite3 import dbapi2 as sqlite >>> conn = sqlite.connect("test.db")

 The next step is to create a cursor object from the connection; a cursor is used to issue queries and retrieve results.
 Once we have a cursor we can issue a query; this example reproduces the database creation shown earlier.

 cur = conn.cursor() cur.execute("create table people (first varchar, last varchar, age integer)") cur.execute('insert into people values ("Steve", "Cassidy", 21)') cur.execute('insert into people values ("Mary", "Mullins", 23)') conn.commit()